DulanjayaChathura/IR-project/README.md

-# Sinhla song search engnine
+# Sinhala song search engine

 The search engine was created using Elasticsearch.
 The search engine only consists of Sinhala songs.
 A simple UI and a backend were created using Python Flask.